bschmidt1206/gettingcleaningproject/README.md

 The purpose of this project is to prepare a public dataset (the UCI HAR Dataset) for further analysis, and then perform some simple computations that summarize a subset of the original dataset.

-The output of the provided R script, run_analysis.R, is a second dataset, 'HAR_means.txt'.
+The output of the provided R script, 'run_analysis.R', is a second dataset, 'HAR_means.txt'.

 __Dataset Source__: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip